Advertisement

 • Place the nopales in a pot with enough water to cover them, and add a pinch of salt.

-• Boil the nopales over medium heat for 15-20 minutes or until soft and tender.
+• Boil the nopales over medium heat for 15 to 20 minutes or until soft and tender.

 • Once cooked, drain and rinse with cold water to remove excess slime.

 To make tacos, you can serve this classic Mexican breakfast with freshly made corn tortillas or avocado oil flour tortillas.
-This recipe is also excellent to use for stuffing corn gorditas or sopes.
+This recipe is also excellent for stuffing gorditas or sopes.

-Serve Mexican salsa such as salsa verde, salsa Tlaquepaque or salsa de tomate y chile serrano.
-Serve with refried beans or frijoles de olla.
+Serve with a Mexican salsa such as salsa verde, salsa Tlaquepaque, or salsa de tomate y chile serrano.
+Add refried beans or frijoles de olla on the side.

 A green plate of Nopales con huevo, scrambled eggs mixed with vegetables, graces the table alongside a small bowl of green sauce.
 A fork rests on the plate.
 Beside it, a cup of black coffee sits on the tiled surface, with a pink napkin nearby.
 The setting is simple and casual.